-- Documents the actions taken by school officials in managing the incident. - Maintains a log of the sequence of events. - Responsible for recording the time notifications were made and who was notified. - Maintains a log of phone calls (when possible). - Limits and monitors the use of office phones during an emergency, especially by students, strangers and visitors. - Utilises fact sheets prepared for communications with parents, community members and other callers. - Refers media inquiries to the designated staff. - Coordinates requests for copying, supplies and other items needed to manage the incident.
+- Works directly to GOLD and SILVER to ensure that all decisions and actions are recorded.
+Documents the actions taken by school officials in managing the incident. - Maintains a log of the sequence of events. - Responsible for recording the time notifications were made and who was notified. - Maintains a log of phone calls (when possible). - Limits and monitors the use of office phones during an emergency, especially by students, strangers and visitors. - Utilises fact sheets prepared for communications with parents, community members and other callers. - Refers media inquiries to the designated staff. - Coordinates requests for copying, supplies and other items needed to manage the incident.